Stephanie Kay Nutrition

 3. Once the pasta has cooled, in a large bowl add the cooled pasta, cherry tomatoes, red onion, bocconcini cheese, spinach, and basil, and stir to combine.

 4. Cover with the dressing, season generously with salt and pepper, and toss gently until everything is well coated.
 Taste and adjust seasoning as needed.
+(Depending on the thickness of your pesto, you may want to add a little more, just taste and adjust as needed.)

-5. Once prepared, the pasta salad can be served immediately or stored in an airtight container in the fridge for up to 4 days.
+5. Once prepared, the pasta salad can be served immediately or stored in an airtight container in the fridge for up to 5 days.

 Nutrition